 Darlene Yaplee, Chief Marketing Officer

-Liz Allen, Director of Marketing and Business Development
+Liz Allen, Director of Product Marketing and Sales

 Virginia Barbour, Chief Editor, PLOS Medicine; Medicine Editorial Director